YET-Another-Github-Account/Blockchain-Analytics/README.md

 ![DegenDashboard1](https://github.com/YET-Another-Github-Account/Blockchain-Analytics/blob/main/images/DegenDashboard1.png?raw=true)
 *Degenerative.finance Dashboard*

-### Conclusion and state of the Blockchain analytics
+### Conclusions and state of the Blockchain analytics
 Some general thoughts, room for improvement and ideas for Blockchain analytics.

 * Duplicating the transactional Blockchains ledger to analytical databases reproduces the 30+ year old approach of having to copy transactional systems of records to data-warehouses for advanced analytics